 a.
 A description of the services provided;

 c.
-A requirement for a written common plan for treatment and coordination of treatment with other licensed health care providers servicing the patient, and immediate verbal communication between providers of revisions in the common plan shall be documented in the plan of treatment;
+A requirement for a written common plan for treatment and coordination of treatment with other licensed health care providers delivering services to the patient.
+Immediate verbal communication between providers regarding revisions to the common plan shall be documented in the plan of treatment;

 e.
 Procedures for review and evaluation of the services provided at least annually; and

 7. Personnel.
 The service shall have a staff that includes at least one (1) registered nurse.

 8. The service shall employ other staff or ancillary personnel that are necessary and essential to the service's operation.